Skip to main content

 Last updated: May 4, 2026 Bottom line: In Oregon, a senior may be able to have an adult child, other relative, or in some limited cases a spouse paid for care at home.
 Oregon does not have one simple statewide check for every family caregiver.
 The real paths are state-approved home care, the Independent Choices … Read more

-Last updated: April 6, 2026 Bottom Line: Oklahoma does not have one broad senior program that simply pays any family member to provide care.
-For most older adults, the real paid-family-caregiver path is SoonerCare Medicaid through the ADvantage Waiver, especially the CDPASS self-direction option; in some cases, State Plan Personal Care can also help.
-If … Read more
+Last updated: May 27, 2026 Bottom Line: Oklahoma does not have one broad senior program that pays any family member just for helping at home.
+For most older adults, the best paid-family-caregiver path is SoonerCare Medicaid through ADvantage and the self-directed CDPASS option.
+Some families should also ask about State Plan Personal Care, which is … Read more

 Paid Family Caregiver Programs in Ohio